 - Add a picture.
 It’s important to include a photograph of your company staff or your group president somewhere on the homepage.
 This helps in creating customer confidence and trust among your potential clients.
 Photos are important in building credibility.
 Avoid stock photos if possible.

 - Have a clear call to action.
 Where do the links on your homepage lead to?
-To get in touch with you for free consultation?
+To get in touch with you for a free consultation?
 To purchase a product?
 Ensure your call to action is precise, brief and simple to find.